lxndrblz/anatole/README.md

 ## Maintenance

 This theme is maintained by its author [Alexander Bilz](https://github.com/lxndrblz) and with the help from these awesome [contributors](https://github.com/lxndrblz/anatole/graphs/contributors).
 Please open an issue/pull request if you want to contribute to making this theme better and more feature-complete.
-For PRs please make sure that they align with theme's goals: minimalism, speed and elegance.
+For PRs, please make sure that they align with the theme's goals: minimalism, speed and elegance.

 ## Sponsoring